WebOfTrustInfo/rwot10-buenosaires/topics-and-advance-readings/glossary-primer.md

 __Smart Contract:__ A digital program, often associated with the transaction of cryptocurrency funds.
 Neither smart nor a contract.

-__SSI:__ _Self-sovereign identity._ A decentralized, portable digital identity that does not depend on any centralized authority.
-See also ["The Path to Self-Sovereign Identity"](http://www.lifewithalacrity.com/2016/04/the-path-to-self-soverereign-identity.html).
+__SSI:__ _Self-sovereign identity._ A decentralized digital identity that does not depend on any centralized authority and whose information is portable.
+See also ["The Path to Self-Sovereign Identity"](http://www.lifewithalacrity.com/2016/04/the-path-to-self-soverereign-identity.html) and [Self-sovereign Identity: Five Years On](https://www.coindesk.com/self-sovereign-identity-five-years-on).

 __Subject:__ Someone who is the subject of claims.